Assessments

 Recording by all professionals should include information on the child's development so that progress can be monitored to ensure their outcomes are improving.
 This is particularly significant in circumstances where neglect is an issue.

-Records should be kept of the progress of the assessment on the individual child's record and in their chronology to monitor any patterns of concerns.
+Records should be kept of the progress of the assessment on the individual child's record and in their Chronology to monitor any patterns of concerns.

 Assessment plans and action points arising from plans and meetings should be circulated to the participants including the child, if appropriate, and the parents.